xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

-Incompatible changes in ArangoDB 3.0
+Incompatible changes in AvocadoDB 3.0
 ====================================

-It is recommended to check the following list of incompatible changes **before** upgrading to ArangoDB 3.0, and adjust any client programs if necessary.
+It is recommended to check the following list of incompatible changes **before** upgrading to AvocadoDB 3.0, and adjust any client programs if necessary.

 Build system
 ------------

-Building ArangoDB 3.0 from source now requires CMake.
+Building AvocadoDB 3.0 from source now requires CMake.

 The pre-3.0 build system used a configure-based approach.
-The steps to build ArangoDB 2.8 from source code were:
+The steps to build AvocadoDB 2.8 from source code were:

 ```
 make setup